 The 4 Elements of an Effective Employee Referral Program

 We see a lot of companies who technically have a program in place, but the process (and reward) for submitting is unclear to employees.
 To make matters worse, we also see many companies struggling to keep track of referrals and the timing of payouts to the referring employee—which can be very demotivating for referring employees.

 That’s why we recently asked Desiree Grosman to shed some light on the challenges of designing an effective employee referral program.
 As a growth coach for female contractors and home service business owners, she works with her clients to help them get more customers, understand their financial numbers, build their dream team, and protect their time.
 Recruiting and training is one component of her coaching program, so she has a wealth of knowledge and experience in using employee referrals to find and hire high quality talent.
-Here’s what she had to say in our recent webinar, The Do’s and Don’ts of an Effective Employee Referral System.
+Here’s what she had to say.

+The 4 Elements of an Effective Employee Referral Program